Green-Software-Foundation/if-docs/docs/pipelines/teads.md

       inputs:
 ```

-If this structure looks unfamiliar to you, you can go back to our [manifests page](../major-concepts/manifest-file.md).
+If this structure looks unfamiliar to you, you can go back to our [IMPs page](../major-concepts/imp-file.md).

 ### Step 1: measure CPU utilization